gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ### 🔀 Condition
 **Pattern:** *Fuzzy decision making.*

 Use natural language conditions to guide agent behavior.
 This can be rigid boolean logic, or very fuzzy.
 These conditions can be contextual and interpretive.
-They might be based on [State Machine](#-statemachine-as-a-tool) Memory or other implicit context state.
+They might be based on a [State Indicator](#-state-indicator) or other implicit context state.
 This allows for a more human-like decision making in an automated processes.

 ### ➡️ Goto
 **Pattern:** *Exit a loop, or just follow a different path.*